Dheeraj2k4/BusBooking/README.md

-# KPi-Tech Bus Ticketing System — with AI-Powered Search
+# BusBooking — AI-Powered Bus Ticketing System

 A full-stack bus ticketing platform with two roles (**Admin** and **Customer**) and an **AI natural-language search**: a customer can type _"I need a bus from Hyderabad to Bangalore tomorrow morning, preferably AC"_ and the system interprets it and returns matching, ranked, bookable buses.

-> Built for the KPi-Tech Services AI Software Engineer assignment.
+> A full-stack bus ticketing application with role-based access and an AI-driven
+> natural-language search.

 ---